hitmantb/skvrmo/README.md

 - When starting new game, stand still wait for all the start-up scripts to run and finish if you are using NSFW version which takes a minute to install Sexlab animations
 - Please increase your virtual memory to 10-20 GB to avoid random crashes, especially if you are on 16 GB RAM
 - Please reset your Nvidia GPU driver settings to default and disable undervolt/overclocking if you experience random crashes, power limit is fine
-- Use VRIK power to calibrate your height, it helps with movement and stealth
-- Oculus/Pico users, I strongly recommend Virtual Desktop
-- Mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab
-- Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
+- Mods/plugins are disabled for a reason, do not mass enable all or sort plugins with LOOT, if you did, restore mod order with back arrow on mod tab, restore plugin order with back arrow on plugin tab
 - There are several ways to start the main quest, check out: https://www.nexusmods.com/skyrimspecialedition/mods/272

 ## **I need higher image quality**